mrif449/fardin-s-diary/src/blogs/blogs(10).md

 ---
 title: The Art of Journaling
 date: "2023-11-22T14:30:00"
-coverImage: "/images/blog7.jpg"
-slug: "blog7"
+tags: ["react", "frontend"]
-description: "Explore the transformative benefits of journaling and learn how to make it a regular practice."
+summary: "Explore the transformative benefits of journaling and learn how to make it a regular practice."
 ---

 ## The Art of Journaling